express-validator/express-validator/README.md

 ## Installation
 ```
-npm install express-validator
+npm install express-validator validator
 ```

+Make sure to install `validator` along with `express-validator`.

-Also make sure that you have Node.js 8 or newer in order to use it.
+Also you will need Node.js 8 or newer in order to use it.

 ## Documentation
 Please refer to the documentation website on https://express-validator.github.io.